concur/developer.concur.com/src/api-reference/invoice/purchase-request-endpoints.markdown

 [Create Purchase Request Schema](#create_purchase_request_schema)

 #### Example  Payload <br>
   **Note:** This is just a sample set of fields.
-The fields and values needing to be passed for your entity will vary based on your edition of concur and your forms and fields setup, but should include most of these common fields.
+The fields and values needing to be passed for your entity will vary based on your edition of SAP concur and your forms and fields setup, but should include most of these common fields.

 ```shell
 POST /purchaserequest/v4/purchaserequests